nleseul/obs-shaderfilter/README.md

 Any parameters you add to your shader (defined as `uniform` variables) will be detected by the plugin and exposed in the properties window to have their values set.
 Currently, only `int`, `float`, `bool`, `string`, `texture2d`, and `float4` parameters are supported. (`float4` parameters will be interpreted by the properties window as colors.) `string` is used for notes and instructions, but could be used in an effect or shader.
+Variable names are displayed in the GUI with underscore replaced with space `uniform float Variable_Name` becomes `Variable Name`.

 #### Defaults